-- o Main Objective Growth/Income/Both - o Investment pattern Please refer to the section "How will the scheme allocate its assets?".
+- Main Objective Income/Growth / Both - o Investment pattern Please refer to the section "How will the scheme allocate its assets?".
 The fund retains the option to alter the asset allocation on a short-term basis in the interest of unitholders on defensive considerations.